Your Body Is a Wonderland: Release history

+Other versions

+In 2025, American musician and comedian Neil Cicierega released a remix of the song, titled "Porcelain".
+The accompanying music video splices clips of Mayer performing live with imagery of porcelain dolls and bubble gum.

 Appearances in the media

 In 2006, the song was used in an episode of U.S. version of The Office, entitled "A Benihana Christmas".
 Characters Michael Scott and Andy Bernard sing the song as a karaoke duet.
 Mayer agreed to let the show use the song, in exchange for a Dundie, which was for "Tallest Music Dude".